kubernetes-sigs/gateway-api/site-src/guides/migrating-from-ingress.md

 - *Insufficient permission model*.
 The Ingress API is not well-suited for multi-team clusters with shared load-balancing infrastructure.

-The Gateway API addresses those limitations, as the next section will show.
+Gateway API addresses those limitations, as the next section will show.

-> Read more about the [design goals](https://gateway-api.sigs.k8s.io/#gateway-api-concepts)
+> Read more about the [design goals](/#gateway-api-concepts)
-> of the Gateway API.
+> of Gateway API.

 ## Key Differences Between Ingress API and Gateway API

-There are three major differences between the Ingress API and the Gateway API:
+There are three major differences between the Ingress API and Gateway API:

 * Personas
 * Available features